djalbat/occam-lexers/README.md

 * A very simple lexer for a variant of extended [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), hardly a lexer at all in fact.
 * A basic lexer, for illustrative purposes.
-* A lexer for the [Gallina specification language](https://coq.inria.fr/refman/Reference-Manual003.html).
-* A lexer for the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of Occam's specification language, called Florence.
+* A lexer for the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of Occam's vernacular, called Florence.

 The last three of these lexers share common code and patterns and each take four passes to process content.
 The first three passes match comments, strings and whitespace in that order.
 The last pass will match  significant and error tokens.